MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Decastro_Oxillo_AdidasDataset/README.md

 Adjusted R²: **0.9999713**

-### Viasualization:
+### Visualization:

 **Actual vs. Predicted Sales Plot:**

-This plot shows how the model's predicted sales figures relate to the true recorded sales .
+This plot shows how the model's predicted sales figures relate to the true recorded sales.
 The tight clustering of all data points along the ideal diagonal line visually confirms the model’s exceptional fit and high predictive accuracy.
 This alignment indicates a minimal difference between the forecast and the actual sales outcomes.

 <p align="center">
 <img width="749" height="570" alt="image" src="https://github.com/user-attachments/assets/b527805f-66e8-49a0-ac53-2d175ba48564" />

 **Residual Plot:**

-This visualization displays the errors (residuals) of the model against the predicted sales .
+This visualization displays the errors (residuals) of the model against the predicted sales.
 The key finding is the random, uniform scattering of these errors around the central zero line.
 This pattern is crucial as it validates a core assumption of Linear Regression: that the model's errors are purely random and unbiased, confirming the suitability of the model for this dataset.
 <p align="center">
 <img width="719" height="639" alt="image" src="https://github.com/user-attachments/assets/cb4c5806-ed9b-4d05-80d5-dd51dcc0db1a" />